Progressive Pre-Employment Assessment – A Complete Guide

 The evolution of pre-employment assessments

-Pre-employment assessments have undergone significant changes over the decades, from rudimentary tests to sophisticated, modern evaluations.
+Over the years, pre-employment assessments have undergone significant changes, from rudimentary tests to sophisticated, modern evaluations.
 Let’s put the two side by side.

 What are progressive pre-employment assessments?